jeffz2012/InfoBubble/README.md

 Pure CSS supoport:
 ------------------------

-*NOTE*: what's below is conceptiual, not tested - I just tested, if change to &lt;DIV&gt; and if class can be added.
+*NOTE*: what's below is conceptual, not tested - I just tested, if change to &lt;DIV&gt; and if class can be added.

 Provided code does not allow for :hover changes to closing image, as it is based on originally used &lt;IMG&gt; tag.
 I did not want to mess too much with original concept (API should not allow too much of custom injections in general),